 Virginia opossum.

-Virginia opossums are the only marsupial and the only species of opossums that reside in North America.
-They are generally about the size of a domestic cat, though their size varies depending on location and food availability.
+Virginia opossums are generally about the size of a domestic cat, though their size varies depending on location and food availability.
 Their fur is dull gray, with white around their long snouts and pink noses and feet.
+They have long, hairless, prehensile tails that they can use to grab branches and carry small objects.

-Behavior
+Opossum Behavior

 • Footprints: Opossums have very distinct rear footprints because of their opposable thumbs.
 These fingers are positioned away from the others at a right angle or more.